 The generator provides sufficient power to operate several accessories at the same time.
 Listed below are the amperage requirements for all standard and optional AC accessories.
 However, these are maximum values and the full amount will not necessarily be on all at once.
-Both generators are capable of handling momentary peaks above their rated capacities.
+Use the amp meters and volt meter on the AC panel to properly manage the load on the generator.
+The generator is capable of handling momentary peaks above it's rated capacity.
 These peaks are normally related to the start-up of each accessory.
 In addition to the factory installed appliances, you should know the amperage requirements of any household objects you bring on board.

-• Electric Stove 10 Amps (5.0) 50Hz Maximum Amps Microwave 7.1 Amps (3.6) 50Hz Maximum Amps • Hot Water Heater 12.5 Amps (6.3) 50Hz Maximum Amps • Air Conditioner & Pump 8.4 Amps (4.2) 50Hz Running Amps Cockpit Coolers 6.6 Amps (3.3) 50Hz Running Amps Battery Charger 6.3 Amps (3.2) 50Hz Maximum Amps
+• Electric Stove 10 Amps (5.0) 50Hz Maximum Amps • Microwave 7.1 Amps (3.6) 50Hz Maximum Amps • Hot Water Heater 12.5 Amps (6.3) 50Hz Maximum Amps • Air Conditioner & Pump 8.4 Amps (4.2) 50Hz Running Amps • Battery Charger 6.3 Amps (3.2) 50Hz Maximum Amps